-Social workers understand how racism and oppression shape human experiences and how these two constructs influence practice at the individual, family, group, organizational, and community levels and policy and research.
+Social workers understand how racism and oppression shape human experiences and how these two constructs influence practice at the individual, family, group, organizational, and community levels and in policy and research.
 Social workers understand the pervasive impact of White supremacy and privilege and use their knowledge, awareness, and skills to engage in anti-racist practice.
 Social workers understand how diversity and intersectionality shape human experiences and identity development and affect equity and inclusion.
 The dimensions of diversity are understood as the intersectionality of factors including but not limited to age, caste, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, generational status, immigration status, legal status, marital status, political ideology, race, nationality, religion and spirituality, sex, sexual orientation, and tribal sovereign status.
 Social workers understand that this intersectionality means that a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege and power.
-Social workers understand the societal and historical roots of social and racial injustices and the forms and mechanisms of oppression and discrimination, and they recognize the extent to which a culture's structures and values, including social, economic, political, racial, technological, and cultural exclusions, may create privilege and power and systemically oppress, marginalize, and alienate.
+Social workers understand the societal and historical roots of social and racial injustices and the forms and mechanisms of oppression and discrimination.
+Social workers understand cultural humility and recognize the extent to which a culture's structures and values, including social, economic, political, racial, technological, and cultural exclusions, may create privilege and power resulting in systemic oppression.

-Practice Behaviors.
-FA LLS SEM EST ER 10 - PRIN /IES/ lG TER Demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels 1 2 3 4 5 1 2 3 4 5 Demonstrate cultural humility by applying critical reflection, self-awareness, and self-regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences 1 2 3 4 5 1 2 3 4 5
+a. demonstrate anti-racist and anti-oppressive social work practice at the individual, family, group, organizational, community, research, and policy levels; and b. demonstrate cultural humility by applying critical reflection, self-awareness, and self-regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences.

-Competency 4- Engage in Practice-informed Research and Research-informed Practice.
+Competency 4: Engage in Practice-Informed Research and Research-Informed Practice

-Social workers use ethical, culturally informed, and anti-racist and anti-oppressive approaches in conducting research and building knowledge.
-Social workers use research to inform their practice decision making and articulate how their practice experience informs research and evaluation decisions.
+Social workers use ethical, culturally informed, anti-racist, and anti-oppressive approaches in conducting research and building knowledge.
+Social workers use research to inform their practice decision-making and articulate how their practice experience informs research and evaluation decisions.
 Social workers critically evaluate and critique current, empirically sound research to inform decisions pertaining to practice, policy, and programs.
 Social workers understand the inherent bias in research and evaluate design, analysis, and interpretation using an anti-racist and anti-oppressive perspective.
 Social workers know how to access, critique, and synthesize the current literature to develop appropriate research questions and hypotheses.
 Social workers demonstrate knowledge and skills regarding qualitative and quantitative research methods and analysis, and they interpret data derived from these methods.
-Social workers demonstrate knowledge about methods to assess reliability and validity in social work research.
 Social workers can articulate and share research findings in ways that are usable to a variety of clients and constituencies.
 Social workers understand the value of evidence derived from interprofessional and diverse research methods, approaches, and sources.

-Practice Behaviors.
-FA LLS SEM EST ER SH SEN PRIN 1ES Apply research findings to inform and improve practice, policy, and programs 1 2 3 4 5 1 2 3 4 5 Identify ethical, culturally informed, anti-racist, and anti- oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work 1 2 3 4 5 1 2 3 4 5
+a. apply research findings to inform and improve practice, policy, and programs; and b. identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.

-Competency 5- Engage in Policy Practice
+Competency 5: Engage in Policy Practice